Nathaniel-Erl/IT-Project/README.md

 The aim of the project is to build an application that allow users to store important quizzes that assist their revision for university subjects.

-The project is built upon MERN stack, using React.js for frontend, Node.js + Express.js for backend, and MongoDB as database.
+The project is built upon MERN stack, using React.js for frontend development, Node.js + Express.js for backend development, and MongoDB as database.

 ## Installation
 To install and set up in a local enviroment